lucsorel/breizhcamp-schedule/README.md

 # breizhcamp-schedule

-Outputs the Breizhcamp schedule in markdown format

-Uses RxJS and functional programming to output the schedule of the Breizhcamp 2017 edition into markdown format.
+Uses RxJS and functional programming to output the [schedule of the Breizhcamp](https://www.breizhcamp.org/conference/programme/) into markdown format.

 Requires NodeJS 6+ in order to use arrow functions.